ReportLogic: Evaluating Logical Quality in Deep Research Reports: The ReportLogic Benchmark

 \subsection{Evaluation Taxonomy}

 As noted in Section~\ref{sec:introduction}, logical quality in Deep Research is difficult to evaluate because it is inherently multidimensional.
 To bridge this, we define logical quality in terms of \emph{auditability}~\citep{doshi2017towards}, namely the extent to which a reader can trace, understand, and verify the analytical process.
+We adopt auditability as the organizing principle because Deep Research reports are consumed as decision-support artifacts: a logically reliable report is one whose overall analytical trajectory a reader can \emph{trace}, whose intermediate steps a reader can \emph{understand} without implicit gaps, and whose conclusions a reader can \emph{verify} against explicit reasoning and evidence.
+These three reader actions directly induce our top-level taxonomy, providing an actionable grounding for logical evaluation that abstract logic ontologies struggle to supply at the report level.
 As Figure~\ref{fig:method} shows, we operationalize auditability through a hierarchical taxonomy that decomposes report-level logic into complementary constraints at different granularities, yielding eight fine-grained dimensions.

 \paragraph{Macro-Logic} (Traceability via Report-Level Organization).
 Macro-Logic supports auditability at the document scale by providing a clear map of the report’s analytical structure.
 A report exhibits strong Macro-Logic if readers can readily trace its central stance and understand how sections contribute to that stance.
 This layer includes (1) \textbf{Task Alignment \& Claim Clarity}, which assesses whether the report commits to a clear central position that directly addresses the query; (2) \textbf{Global Coherence}, which examines whether sections have well-defined functional roles that support the overall argument; and (3) \textbf{Internal Consistency}, which checks whether definitions, premises, and quantitative statements remain compatible across the report.